 Once connectivity to Azure has been restored to the Azure Backup Server machine, the operations that can be performed are determined by the Azure subscription state.
 The table above has details about the operations allowed once the machine is "Connected".

 Handling subscription states

-It is possible to take an Azure subscription from an Expired or Deprovisioned state to the Active state.
-However, this has some implications on the product behavior while the state is not Active:
+It's possible to take an Azure subscription from an Expired or Deprovisioned state to the Active state.
+However, this has some implications on the product behavior when the state isn't Active:

 - An Expired subscription only loses functionality for until it has been made Active again.
-Any backups scheduled for the period that the subscription was Expired will not run.
+Any backups scheduled for the period that the subscription was Expired won't run.